C-XiaoZhe/GGJ2024-Laugh-Survivor/README.md

 # GGJ2024-Laugh Survivor
 Game for Global GameJam 2024.

-This is a Unity Package.
+This is a Unity Package.You Can import it into Unity.